pg-support/supt-km/docs/4. Processes/c. Post-sale/Warranty Service/Non-US/New SOP (JIRA)/OOW (Non-US) JIRA.md

 Once the customer paid for the amount, tag Vix / Maines / WeiTing on the Supt-Private Channel to confirm the payment status.

-Vix will also check the payment status once a day and assign the ticket back to agent.
+Vix will also check the payment status once a day and assign the JIRA issue back to agent.

-Once the invoice is confirmed as paid, please updated the ticket status from 'Awaiting Payment' to 'In Progress' Section in the ticket on JIRA.
+Once the invoice is confirmed as paid, please updated the JIRA issue status from 'Awaiting Payment' to 'In Progress'.

 ---
 For who is going to do this: